freshgum-bubbles/typedi/.changeset/mean-beans-begin.md

 '@freshgum/typedi': patch
 ---

-The internal visitor collection now removes visitors which throw an error in their visitContainer method.
+The container now removes visitors which throw an error in their `visitContainer` method.
+Previously, this resulted in them still receiving notifications from the attached container.